steshaw/concatenation_benchmarks-rs/README.md

-#Comparing ways to concatenate strings in Rusts
+#Comparing ways to concatenate strings in rust

 There are many ways to turn a `&str` into a `String` in Rust and therefore many ways to concatenate two `&str`s.